 This content is associated with The Open University's Economics courses and qualifications.

-Watch the trailer below for the seminar which took place on 30 November 2021:
+Watch the trailer below for an OU Economics seminar on climate change:

 Further learning materials

 Beirne, J., Renzhi, N. and Volz, U. (2021) ‘Feeling the heat: Climate risks and the cost of sovereign borrowing’, International Review of Economics & Finance 76, 920-936.